Marvel's Midnight Suns: Gameplay

-The base game includes 13 playable characters (Blade, Captain America, Captain Marvel, Doctor Strange, Ghost Rider, Hulk, the Hunter (the player character), Iron Man, Magik, Nico Minoru, Scarlet Witch, Spider-Man and Wolverine), with four additional characters (Deadpool, Morbius, Venom and Storm) released as DLC.
+The base game includes 13 playable characters (Blade, Captain America, Captain Marvel, Doctor Strange, Ghost Rider, Hulk, the Hunter, Iron Man, Magik, Nico Minoru, Scarlet Witch, Spider-Man and Wolverine), with four additional characters (Deadpool, Morbius, Venom and Storm) released as DLC.
 Each hero has their own unique skills and abilities, and plays different roles in combat.
 For instance, Scarlet Witch specializes in abilities that can deal area of effect damage, Blade has cards that allow him to attack enemies and drain their health, and Magik can reposition enemies by sending them through portals.
 Players can customize the Hunter and their superpowers from over 40 different abilities.
 The Hunter has three types of abilities: Light skills, which focus on supporting the team and generating heroic points; Dark abilities, which deal powerful damage to enemies at the cost of the Hunter's health or heroic points; and Power skills, which provide a balanced mix between offense and defense.
 Eventually, players will obtain a neck collar and outfits, which also grant them passive perks.
 While the Hunter exists as a blank slate for the player, players can align them towards the light side or the dark side for role-playing purpose through ability usage and interacting with other heroes.
 Players can also play as The Hunter's pet, Hellhound Charlie, in specific missions.